Police uniforms and equipment in the United Kingdom: Ground vehicles

 Except for rapid response units, motor vehicles were rarely used except in rural districts (and even there, bicycles were more common).
 However, following the 1964 Police Act, the police became increasingly motorised and it is now rare to see an officer on foot patrol except in city or town centres, and then rarely alone.
-More recently, police forces have begun to put officers back on the beat as 'community' or 'neighbourhood' patrols.
+More recently, police forces have begun to put officers back on the beat as "community" or "neighbourhood" patrols.
 In an increasing number of urban centres police bicycle units are used to provide a quick response in congested areas, pedestrianised areas and parkland, as well as carrying out patrols.
 A bicycle patrol provides a balance between the distance covered by a motorised patrol and the approachability of the foot patrol.

-As of 2008, the Metropolitan Police had over 1,500 police bicycles.
+As of 2008, the Metropolitan Police had more than 1,500 police bicycles.

-Incident Response Vehicles (IRV) are generally used when a '999' call has been received regarding an ongoing incident or emergency.
-Usually an IRV would be assigned to the call, as their continual patrol of an area reduces their deployment time.
+Incident response vehicles (IRV) are generally used when a 999 call has been received regarding an ongoing incident or emergency.
+Usually, an IRV would be assigned to the call, as their continual patrol of an area reduces their deployment time.
 Response vehicles tend to be capable of the safe use of speed.